bluescarni/heyoka/doc/tut_events.rst

 One notable complication when restarting an integration that was stopped in correspondence of a terminal event is the risk of immediately re-triggering the same event, which would lead to an endless loop without any progress being made in the integration.
+This phenomenon is sometimes called *discontinuity sticking* in the literature.

 In order to avoid this issue, whenever a terminal event occurs the event enters a *cooldown* period.
 Within the cooldown period, occurrences of the same event are ignored by the event detection system.

-The length of the cooldown period is, by default, automatically deduced by heyoka, but in some cases it might be useful to manually set a custom value.
+The length of the cooldown period is, by default, automatically deduced by heyoka, following a heuristic that takes into account:

+- the error tolerance of the integrator,
+- the derivative of the event equation at the trigger time.

+The heuristic works best under the assumption that the event equation does not change (much) after the execution of the event's callback.
+If, for any reason, the automatic deduction heuristic is to be avoided, it is possible to set a custom value for the cooldown.
 A custom cooldown period can be selected when constructing a terminal event via the ``kw::cooldown`` keyword argument.

 When a terminal event triggers and enters the cooldown period, the event detection system will also try to detect